notarock/rochdamour.com/content/projects/slopify.md

 Many content creators on Youtube promote running this kind of "Faceless" content machines.
-The idea is to create a faceless social media account and monetize it by generating an endless amount of content effortlressly.
+The idea is to create a faceless social media account and monetize it by generating an endless amount of content effortlessly.
 Howerver, these youtubers are often selling a dream and are making a significant profits promoting the very tools they recommends.